-Both Soldiers and Adherents, are an integral part of the faith community of the corps and each need to understand the biblical perspective on membership within the Body of Christ, His church.
+Soldiers, adherents and friends are an integral part of the faith community of the corps and each needs to understand the biblical perspective on membership within the Body of Christ, His church.

-According to Thom S. Rainer membership means:
+According to Thom S. Rainer, membership means:

-Being an "active participant" of the church [corps] - part of the body of Christ (1 Corinthians 12:12-31) Putting your spiritual gifts into action - serving, giving, ministering, evangelizing, studying, and blessing others.

-- Being a "unifying participant" of the church [corps] practicing love and forgiveness (I Corinthians 13; Matthew 6:14-15) not gossip or dissension.
-There are no perfect officers, staff or congregants, just people we need to help keep corps unity. - Being an "unselfish participant" of the church [corps] membership is not about my preferences and desires.
-I am here to serve others as Christ does.
-(Philippians 2:5-11) - Being a "praying participant" pray for the leaders; their work is never ending.
+- Being an "active participant" of the church [corps] - Part of the body of Christ (see 1 Corinthians 12:12-31).
+Putting your spiritual gifts into action-serving, giving, ministering, evangelizing, studying, and blessing others. - Being a "unifying participant" of the church [corps] - Practising love and forgiveness (see 1 Corinthians 13; Matthew 6:14-15) not gossip or dissension.
+There are no perfect officers, staff or congregants, just people-we need to help keep corps unity. - Being an "unselfish participant" of the church [corps] - Membership is not about my preferences and desires.
+I am here to serve others as Christ does. (see Philippians 2:5-11) - Being a "praying participant" - Pray for the leaders; their work is never-ending.
 Pray for their emotional, mental, physical, and spiritual well-being.
 Pray for their families.
 Pray for their protection.
-Pray for wisdom.
-(I Timothy 3) - Being a "tithing participant" of the church [corps]- giving generously to the work of the Lord.
-(2 Corinthians 9:6-8; Malachi 3:8-10; Deuteronomy 16:10, 17) We are simply stewards of God's gifts.
-He gives us 90% and asks we give Him 10%.
+Pray for wisdom. (see 1 Timothy 3) - Being a "tithing participant" of the church [corps] - Giving generously to the work of the Lord (see 2 Corinthians 9:6-8; Malachi 3:8-10; Deuteronomy 16:10, 17).
+We are simply stewards of God's gifts.
+He gives us 90 percent and asks that we give Him 10 percent.